 How Do You Prepare HVAC Equipment for a Storm

-When a storm is approaching, make sure your heating and cooling equipment is prepared with these tips from Epperson Service Experts Heating & Air Conditioning.
+When a storm is approaching, make sure your HVAC equipment is ready with these recommendations from Epperson Service Experts.

 - Protect Your System from the Surge

-Invest in a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut off your HVAC appliances if there’s a spike in the line voltage.
-Also, don’t touch any electrical components, and ask for an expert’s help if you do not regularly use surge protectors.
+Invest in a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically turn off your HVAC appliances if there’s a spike in the line voltage.
+Also, don’t touch any electrical components, and ask for an expert’s help if you are not familiar with using surge protectors.

 - Make Sure Everything is Anchored

 Confirm your outside cooling equipment is installed on a concrete pad and securely fastened to avoid the equipment from being launched in the air or washing away throughout the course of a storm.
 If your area is prone to hurricanes, use hurricane straps to project your equipment from high winds.

 The safety of you and your family is priority, but if time allows, power off your heating and cooling system and cover the outdoor equipment with a tarp.
 Make sure you remove the tarp and any debris before you turn your system back on following a storm.